Persida S. Drotar, MD

 - Surgery-Thoracic and Cardiac | Transplantation

-Dr. Drotar was born and raised in Romania and relocated with her family to Arizona at the age of 16.
-She completed her undergraduate degree at Arizona State University while employed in the health care industry.
-Furthermore, she has a vast track record of volunteer work in underserved healthcare clinics, vaccination clinics, homeless shelters and schools for the homeless among others.
-As part of a larger organization, she volunteered overseas to provide surgical care to remote populations that otherwise would have been without access to healthcare.
+Persida S. Drotar, MD, is an accomplished cardiothoracic surgeon who is board certified in General Surgery, Surgical Critical Care and Cardiothoracic Surgery.
+She was born and raised in Romania and relocated with her family to Arizona at the age of 16.
+She has a record of volunteer work in underserved health care clinics, vaccination clinics, homeless shelters and schools for the homeless among others.
+As part of a larger organization, she volunteered overseas to provide surgical care to remote populations that otherwise would have been without access to health care.

 Philosophy of Care: